dpwgc/pekonode/README.md

 * Synchronize the list of cluster nodes through rumor propagation `NodeList` (Each node will eventually store a complete list of nodes that can be used in service registration discovery scenarios)
 ##### Cluster metadata information sharing
 * Publishing cluster metadata information through rumor spreading `Metadata` (The public data of the cluster, the local metadata information of each node is eventually consistent, and the storage content can be customized, such as storing some public configuration information, acting as a configuration center), The metadata verification and error correction function of each node of the cluster is realized through data exchange.
+##### TCP or UDP protocol can be used to realize bottom communication interaction
+* Customize the underlying communication protocol through the `NodeList - Protocol` field.
+UDP is used by default.
+If you want to pursue high reliability, you can use TCP.
 ##### Custom configuration
 * The node list `NodeList` list provides a series of parameters for users to customize and configure.
 Users can use the default parameters, or fill in the parameters according to their needs.
 ***